chen-415/my_net/README.md

-The dataset SH-HAZE can be accessed at the website https://c.wss.cc/f/fxkgshwvb05 obtain.
+The dataset SH-HAZE can be available at the website https://c.wss.cc/f/fxkgshwvb05 obtain.